Friedrich Schröder Sonnenstern: Early life

 Schröder-Sonnenstern was born in Tilsit, East Prussia (now Kaliningrad Oblast, Russia), one of thirteen children, all of whom apart from one other died shortly after birth.
 He was sent to a number of reform schools due to accusations of theft and violent behaviour and then to an asylum due to suspected Dementia praecox.
 His experiences as a child contributed to his lifelong hatred of authority.

 He spent time in the army and in a circus before arriving in Berlin in 1919 where he occupied himself with occultism, divination and healing magnetism.
 He founded a sect and distributed its income in the form of bread rolls to poor children, earning him the title "Schrippenfürst of Schöneberg".

-He created the name Sonnenstern (English: Sun Star) for himself while working as a con-artist, posing as a Quack doctor in "natural health", calling himself Professor Dr. Eliot Gnass von Sonnenstern.
+He created the name Sonnenstern (English: Sun Star) for himself while working as a con-artist, posing as a quack doctor in "natural health", calling himself Professor Dr. Eliot Gnass von Sonnenstern.

 Career as an artist

 In 1933 in Schleswig-Holstein he met the artist Hans Ralf, who first encouraged him to draw, but it was not until 1942, following spells in prison and a labour camp during World War II that his career as an artist really started.
 At the Surrealist exposition in Paris in 1959, he was celebrated as one of the most impressive artists of the 20th century and was recognised by Jean Dubuffet among others.

-His success was short-lived, and his works became less frequent and eventually, he resorted to employing other people to produce his work for him.
+His success was short-lived, as he became less prolific and eventually resorted to employing other people to produce his work for him.
 He became increasingly dependent on alcohol following the death, in 1964, of his long-time companion, Martha Möller whom he called Aunt Martha.
 The difference between genius and schizophrenia has been highlighted by extensive research on this enigmatic person by professional psychologist Alfred Bader.

+In 2013, his art was rediscovered and exhibited at the Venice Biennale.
+In 2024, the Mönchehaus Museum in Goslar presented a comprehensive exhibition of the artist's work.
+Some of Schröder-Sonnenstern's works are part of the Zander Collection in Cologne and the collection of the Israel Museum in Jerusalem.

 Style

 Schröder Sonnenstern's paintings depict erotic and often disturbing figures that are part human and part monster, with distorted body parts such as breasts and genitalia.
 He used coloured pencil over a thin wash of paint to give depth to his line drawings.
-Notable works include the demonic Zynus Theory (1953), Vitanovaseturine (1951-2) and several works on the theme of the Fall of man, including Uschastelynore (1951) and The Snake Seduction (1955).
+Notable works include the demonic Zynus Theory (1953), Vitanovaseturine (1951–52) and several works on the theme of the Fall of man, including Uschastelynore (1951) and The Snake Seduction (1955).